lter/lterwg-som-shiny/README.md

 # lterwg-som-shiny
-Shiny app of the LTER SOM working group
+Shiny app for the LTER SOM working group